South Carolina Eviction Notice Templates (3)

 Step 1 – Deliver Notice

-A landlord may serve a notice to quit if a tenant fails to pay rent, violates the lease terms or their duties under the law, or if the tenancy has expired.
-A notice to quit can be served directly to the tenant, by mail, or affixed on the property.
+A landlord may deliver a notice to quit if a tenant fails to pay rent, breaks their lease terms or their duties under law, or if the tenancy has expired.

 Step 2 – File Application for Ejectment